Sourabh25002/Sourabh25002/README.md

 # 👋 Introduction:

-I'm Sourabh Kumar, a Computer Science and Engineering graduate from Dr. A. P. J. Abdul Kalam Technical University.
-I am focused on building scalable and efficient software solutions and am ready to contribute to the tech industry.
+I'm Sourabh Kumar, a 2024 Computer Science and Engineering graduate from Dr. A. P. J. Abdul Kalam Technical University.
+With over 1 year of experience in the industry, I am focused on building scalable and efficient software solutions and am ready to contribute to the tech industry.

 # 🚀 Professional Focus:

 My expertise lies in data structures and algorithms, having solved over 400 complex problems using C++ and Java.
 I have hands-on experience in full-stack web development, particularly with PostgreSQL, Express.js, React.js, Node.js, and MongoDB stacks.
 I specialize in developing web applications that are secure, responsive, and user-friendly, leveraging my skills in both backend and frontend technologies.

 # 💼 Work Experience: